www-splitcells-net/net.splitcells.network.community/README.md

 [This is a list of tasks, that are executed cyclicly.]
 # Tasks
 [Open Tasks]
+* [ ] Task to be done.
+* [x] Completed task. -> Conclusion
+* [o] Task not to be done, as it was rejected.
+Such a task may not be deleted for documentation purposes.
+   -> Reason for rejection.
 # Completed Tasks
 [Tasks that are done and stored for documentation purposes.]
 ```